 And I finally got a satisfying picture with the big Doraemon statue and got to hug him too!

 Don't forget to head down to the first floor where you'll find more cute and interesting Doraemon statues like this frightened stone Doraemon.
 If you are a true Doraemon fan then you would know which movie this is from.

-There's also this statue of Doraemon shaking hands with the manga artist Fujiko.
+There's also this statue of Doraemon shaking hand with the manga artist Fujiko.
 F. Fujio-san.
 I believe it was newly added as I didn't see it during my first visit.

 And of course eating at the cafe is a must!
 The menu changes about every 3-4 months with different things to try.
 They also give you a free coaster to take home as a souvenir.